jonasherfort/simple-modern-uv/README.md

   with handy reminders on uv Python setup/installation and basic dev workflows using to save time for you, users, and collaborators.

+- In [**copier**](https://github.com/copier-org/copier) format, which (unlike with many templates) means you can [pull future changes](#updating-your-project-template) to the this template back into your project any time.

+- Short enough to read and understand in 10 minutes.
-- The whole template is **only ~300 lines of code** so you can read it and change what you want.
+  It's **only ~300 lines of code** so you can just look at it, use it, and change what you want without fuss.

 It doesn't have lots of options or try to use every bell and whistle.
 It just adds the above essentials.

-Finally, the template is in [**copier**](https://github.com/copier-org/copier) format, which (unlike with many templates) means you can
-[pull future changes](#updating-your-project-template) to the this template back into your project any time.

 It should work whenever you want to use modern Python and uv with a build workflow in GitHub.